grc-iit/jarvis-cd/README.md

     key_name: id_rsa
     key_dir: ${HOME}/.ssh
 ```
-other_keys is used to specify any other SSH keys needed to be installed for potentially different services.
-This will install both public and private keys (if private is available).

 After this, run the following command to do the following:
 * Make sure the Chameleon head node is added to your known_hosts file